 Property Management

 One of the most difficult aspects of renting out a house is determining how much to charge.
-In this article, we’ll compile some of the best advice from across the internet and help you factor in things like maintenance costs.
-Finding the balance between profitability and affordability is important so we’ll want to look at it from the landlord’s perspective as well as the renter’s perspective.
+In this article, we’ll compile some of the best advice from the internet and help you factor in maintenance costs.
+Finding the balance between profitability and affordability is important, so we’ll want to look at it from the landlord’s and the renter’s perspectives.

 Once you have your home value, say $250,000, you can estimate monthly rent between $2,000 – $2,750.
 If your property does not have parking, isn’t close to amenities, or if the building isn’t in pristine condition then you may want to consider the lower end of that scale.
 If the house you are renting is in a great neighborhood, with a garage, and has some furnishings then you may want to look at the higher end of the scale.